-Often, when you have a suspended license, the best course of action is to obtain a restricted license from your state's department of motor vehicles, which may conditionally reinstate your driving privileges.
-Additionally, in some cases, getting SR-22 insurance may be the only way to get car insurance coverage and regain your driving privileges after your license is suspended.
+Often, when you have a suspended license, the best course of action is to get a restricted license from your state's department of motor vehicles, which may conditionally reinstate your driving privileges.
+In some cases, getting SR-22 insurance may be the only way to get car insurance coverage and regain your driving privileges after your license is suspended.

 Apply for a restricted or conditional license

 Certain insurers may offer you insurance coverage if you can successfully apply for a restricted license.
 To find a car insurance policy with a restricted license, you will likely be limited to non-standard insurance, an insurance tier that covers high-risk drivers.
 Non-standard insurers include:

-A restricted license, also known as a hardship license, conditionally reinstates your driving privileges if your license was previously suspended for a traffic violation.
+A restricted license, also known as a hardship license, conditionally reinstates your driving privileges if your license was previously suspended for a traffic ticket.
 Your eligibility and the specific terms for your restricted license vary by state.
 However, you may be ineligible to apply for a restricted license if you have had a previous suspension.
-Additionally, a restricted license may only allow you to drive during the day or only for designated purposes, such as getting to work or school.
+And a restricted license may only allow you to drive during the day or only for designated purposes, such as getting to work or school.

 In some states, instead of a restricted license, you can apply for a conditional license if your driving privileges have been suspended.
 Getting a conditional license reinstates your ability to drive — usually under the condition that you complete a DMV-sponsored driving program.

 Get SR-22 insurance

-If your license was suspended because of a serious traffic violation, such as driving while intoxicated or without insurance, your state may require you to get an SR-22 insurance policy before your license can be reinstated.
+If your license was suspended because of a serious traffic ticket, such as driving while intoxicated or without insurance, your state may require you to get an SR-22 insurance policy before your license can be reinstated.
 SR-22 insurance is a type of policy in which your insurer files a form with the DMV that attests you have the required auto insurance coverage in your state.

 Though most insurers can offer you SR-22 coverage, some standard insurers may not give you a quote because they consider you a high-risk driver.
 Instead, non-standard car insurance companies — such as The General, Acceptance and Titan — may be your best options to insure your vehicle.